CrowdHailer/raxx/README.md

 end
 ```

-Example of a simple, dynamic Raxx application.
-See the [Cowboy example](https://github.com/CrowdHailer/raxx/tree/master/example/cowboy_example) for how to mount a Raxx application to the cowboy server.
+This Raxx app is mounted on the elli server in the [HelloElli](https://github.com/CrowdHailer/raxx/tree/master/example/hello_elli) example.

 ### Principles